 The National Sheriffs' Association is a non-profit organization dedicated to raising the level of professionalism among those in the law enforcement field.
 NSA is a key player in shaping national policy on critical criminal justice and homeland security issues important to the nation's sheriffs, deputies and police in the halls of Congress, US Courts and at the White House.

 NSA is lead by an Executive Committee and Board of Directors comprised of members of NSA who are currently holding the elected position of Office of Sheriff.
 The Executive Committee has supervision, control, and direction of the affairs of the Association and shall be Trustees of the Corporation.
 The Board of Directors annually reviews the Association's progress and outlines the law enforcement policies that guide the Association's activities.

-NSA President 2017-2018
+NSA President 2018-2019

-Rockwall County (TX) Sheriff's Office
+Marion County (IN) Sheriff's Office

 John R. Layton was first elected Marion County Sheriff in November 2010, and was re-elected in 2014.
 As Sheriff, he has the responsibility of leading the Marion County Sheriff’s Office, which consists of about 1,000 employees; 703 sworn deputies and 300 civilians.
 The Marion County Sheriff is responsible for the three Marion County jails, which house an average daily population of 2,500 inmates.
 The Sheriff’s Office is divided into six Divisions; Jail, Criminal, Judicial Enforcement, Reserve, Administrative and Communications Divisions.
 The Sheriff is also responsible for the management of an annual budget of more than $100 million.